Heather Peace

-Early life
+Early life and education

 Heather Peace was born in Bradford, West Yorkshire.
 She has been playing piano since she was six years old, and guitar since her teens.
 Peace decided to be an actress at an early age and credits her parents for the encouragement they gave her to achieve that goal.
 She went to St. Joseph's Catholic College in Manningham, Bradford.
 Her mother was a long-serving cantor at St. Joseph's Catholic Church (which is next to the primary school) and also did readings.
 Peace was also a cantor at St. Joseph's Catholic Church which is where her love of music and singing started.
 Peace and her mother are no longer Catholics, due to the Catholic church's stance on LGBT relationships.

-Acting career

 Peace studied acting at Manchester Metropolitan University, where she obtained a BA (Hons) degree.